gemperline/Registrar/README.md

 Project 1

 // This program will create a student registry (memory bank) where various bits of student information can be stored, retrieved, and managed.

+// Student data will be read from text files and stored accordingly in respective data structures